 Tick-borne illnesses and symptoms

+It's important to see a healthcare professional who is familiar with tick-borne illnesses to accurately determine the cause of your symptoms.
 Keep a close eye on the site of the bite after the tick is gone.
 If a rash appears, or if you come down with a fever, see a doctor and be sure to mention the bite and where you picked up the tick.